 Among many golfing achievements she captained the USA in the inaugural Solheim Cup (1990) and recorded at least one victory in each of 17 consecutive years

-have a peek here Louise Suggs
+click here Louise Suggs

 Louise Suggs was one of the giants from the early years of the LPGA – one of the tour’s co-founders, and one of the best players in women’s golf from the 1940s and 1950s.
 Suggs turned professional in 1948 and went on to win 58 additional professional tournaments, with a total of 11 majors.
 Her prowess on the golf course is reflected in the fact that from 1950 to 1960 she was only once out of the top 3 in the season-ending money list.